Dreams will come true, opportunities will arise, and invaluable lessons will be learned following the conclusion of PSC’s duo of combines next month.

 The season begins on April 14 and concludes at the end of October.
 There’s a four-week summer vacation during that time – meaning players can enjoy the delights of Norway and its neighboring countries.

 Norway is a calm and beautiful country.
 Jørpeland is a small town with an estimated population of 7,500 – so everybody knows everybody.
 The nature here is really beautiful, and if you like hiking this is the place for you.
 Preikestolen and Lysefjord – both spectacular tourist attractions – are located near Jørpeland.

 What advice would you offer to players attending PSC’s upcoming combines?

 Be confident and embrace the experience – you don’t want to waste an opportunity like this.
 You don’t want to be heading home in the evening feeling like you didn’t give your all or knowing that you gave up because you made a mistake.

 Have the courage to show the coaches your strengths, and remember that everybody makes mistakes – football is about making mistakes and learning and improving from them.

 Thank you for your time, Fannar.
 See you soon!

 Thanks, guys.
 See you soon!

-Would you like to fulfil your dreams and become a professional soccer player?
+Would you like to fulfill your dreams and become a professional soccer player?
 If so, check out the details of our March combines on our Upcoming Events page.

 This article was written by Joe Angove – a sports journalist currently working with PSC.
 Joe’s work has been published and broadcasted by The Independent, the BBC, Goal.com and Plymouth Argyle FC, among other news outlets and sports clubs.